 That yes was a huge landmark in my life, a dividing point.
 I’d wrestled against the inner voice of my mother, the voice of caution, of duty, of fear of the unknown, the voice that said the world was dangerous and safety was always the first measure and that often confused pleasure with danger (…) I came out of that minor adventure with a motto that stood me in good stead ever after—“Never turn down an adventure without a really good reason”—that I used to assay any invitation or possibility I was about to reflexively dismiss.

-The term “adventure” has been co-oped as a marketing term that almost rendered it meaningful, but I nevertheless find the spirit of that statement immensely helpful: It’s an effective tool to wield against the acquired mindset of reflexively skipping things.
+The term “adventure” has been co-oped as a marketing term and become practically meaningless, but I nevertheless find the spirit of that statement helpful: It’s an effective tool to wield against the acquired mindset of reflexively skipping things.